Non-Toxic Cleaning Products for MCAS

 Prefer most Seventh Generation and Myers.

 Sometimes okay with vinegar/water solutions.

 Tolerate Nature’s Miracle products (with mask) for cleaning up urine, pet waste vomit, etc."

 The bottom line is that while there are plenty of toxic products on the market, there are also many products, both available commercially or made as a DIY product, that are safe for the environment and for your family.

 There is no perfect product for everyone so it takes some trial and error until you find the right products that clean well and keep you and your family safe.

 There is also the practice of “greenwashing” which is important to look out for, which is when companies state that a product is all-natural when it in fact, may not be.

 I always urge patients to check products on Environmental Working Group.

-I recently did a special Facebook Live on toxic ingredients in personal care products.
+I recently did a special Facebook Live with Kris Ruby of Ruby Media Group on toxic ingredients in personal care products.
 In case you missed in, you can watch the replay here.